 Due to the clunky Mako controls in ME1, some fanfics have Shepard be a bad driver, with the squad have varying amounts of fear to Shepard's driving.
-Kinda reinforced by a line Liara says in Lair of the Shadow Broker.
+This is kinda reinforced by a line Liara says in during the Lair of the Shadow Broker.

 Vanguard seems to be a preferred class for Shepard in fanfics, especially on Spacebattles.

 Fans who think about the subject at all usually identify Liara's maternal grandfather as a salarian.

 Shepard is commonly presented in fan fiction as being a fan of the Blasto movies.
 This one died down after Shepard's reaction to making a cameo in Blasto 7.

 Knights of the Old Republic: Female Revan stories outnumber the "canonical" male by about a five-to-one margin.
 KOTOR has several bonuses for a female character anyway; Carth's dialogue tree being largest in-game (only half of it accessible to male players), a second romance option with Juhani, and a third ending where a Dark Side female could choose to sacrifice herself, and David Gaider made the whole thing clear as mud when he showed up on the fan site and submitted a female Revan story.